Find out if you will need to use the new UKNI marking and how to use it.

 - the UKNI marking cannot be placed on products unless there is a specific requirement to do so in the legislation

 - the UKNI marking must accompany another conformity marking; it never appears on a product alone

 Rules for using the UKNI marking

 - if you reduce or enlarge the size of your marking the letters forming the UKNI marking must be in proportion to the version set out below

-- the UKNI marking is at least 5mm in height – unless a different minimum dimension is specified in the relevant legislation
+- the UKNI marking is at least 5mm in height for the whole logo, not individual letters – unless a different minimum dimension is specified in the relevant legislation

 - the UKNI marking is easily visible, legible, and permanently attached

 For similar obligations that apply when using other conformity markings, see how to use the UKCA marking.

 You, your authorised representative (where allowed for in the relevant legislation) or importer, must keep documentation to demonstrate that your product conforms with the regulatory requirements.
 This must be kept for up to 10 years after the product is placed on the market.